freedomofpress/securedrop-docs/docs/admin/installation/prepare_installation_media.rst

 * `SHA256SUMS`_
 * `SHA256SUMS.gpg`_

-Alternatively, you can use the command line:
+Alternatively, you can use the command line on Linux or Mac:

 .. code:: sh